MixinNetwork/developers.mixin.one/developers-docs/docs/introduction.md

 description: Mixin Network, a free, lightning fast and decentralized network for transferring digital assets.
 ---

-Mixin Network is a open network, it's open to the developers at both Kernel (aka, the Mainnet) and Mixin API levels.
+Mixin Network is an open network, it's open to the developers at both Kernel (aka, the Mainnet) and Mixin API levels.

 According to the business needs and requirements, developers can choose the appropriate way to develop their dApps, chains, and any applications based on Mixin Network.